 Same-weight merges.
-We first consider a restricted merging model where each merge is applied only to two summaries (ε -approximations) representing data sets of the same size.
+We first consider a restricted merging model where each merge is applied only to two summaries representing data sets of the same size.
 Let S_1 and S_2 be the two summaries to be merged.
-The algorithm is very simple: Set $S' = S_1 \cup S_2$, and sort S'.
+Let $S' = S_1 \uplus S_2$, and sort S'.
 Then let S_e be all even points in the sorted order and S_o be all odd points in the sorted order.
 We retain either S_e or S_o with equal probability as our merged summary S. We call this a same-weight merge.
-We note essentially the same algorithm was used by Suri et. al. [40], but their analysis shows that the error increases gradually after a series of merges.
-Below we give our analysis which shows that the error is actually preserved.
-We first consider a single merge.
+Let us analyze this algorithm; see proof in Appendix B.